K7MDL2/RF-Power-Meter-V1/README.md

 1.00 - Original release

-1.01 - Current Release (see Release Page or zip file)
+1.01 - Current Release (see Release Page for the zip file)
    1. Some version control housekeeping, typo and a few small bug fixes.
    2. Fixed meter needle disappearing at 0 input.